MarkusHumetus/Image_sports_classification/README.md

 * No improvements were observed when leaving last 10% layers of the pretained Xception model to be trained again.

-* Increase the number of training images didn't improve the performance.
-On the contrary, it slightly worsen the results.
-It may be due the increase of 'noise' or variance in the training images.
-ON the other hand, the feed of new images can be biased by the selection of them.
-The more images and people who validate them, the less biased will be the training set.
+* Although __number of images was doubled by web scrapping__, the increase the number in training images didn't improve the performance of the model.

 * As forseen, the __missclassifications occurs between__ the two most similar sports: __baseball and cricket__.

 The [best model as json file](https://github.com/MarkusHumetus/Image_sports_classification/blob/main/Im%C3%A1genes-data-science-ii/output/Xception_pretrained_aug.json) and its [wheigts as h5 file](https://github.com/MarkusHumetus/Image_sports_classification/blob/main/Im%C3%A1genes-data-science-ii/output/Xception_pretrained_aug.h5)  are uploaded on this repository.
-In the notebook, there is plenty of examples, how it can be loaded and tested with the test data.
+In the [notebook](https://github.com/MarkusHumetus/Image_sports_classification/blob/main/main_Notebook.ipynb), there is plenty of examples, how it can be loaded and tested with the test data.
+Predictions of test images were stored in the file [predictions.csv](https://github.com/MarkusHumetus/Image_sports_classification/blob/main/predictions.csv)

 ## Contact